-- A. The potential for any remaining hazardous substances to pose a significant threat to human health or the environment; - B. Correct application of the approved methodology;

-- C. The management of risk relative to any remaining contamination; - D. Background levels for the applicable hazardous substances; and - E. Circumstances related to the practicality of remediation.
+- 1. The potential for any remaining Hazardous Substances to pose a significant threat to human health or the environment: - 2.
+Correct application of the approved methodology; - 3.
+The management of risk relative to any remaining contamination; - 4.
+Background levels for the applicable Hazardous Substances; and - 5.
+Circumstances related to the practicality of remediation.

-Method 3 Remedial Objectives shall also be utilized to develop remedial objectives which are protective of environmentally sensitive areas.
-To the extent that remedial objectives protective of environmentally sensitive areas are required by the Director, the performing party must develop such remedial objectives in accordance with Rule 8.05 (Ecological Protection).
+Method 3 Remedial Objectives shall also be utilized to develop remedial objectives which are protective of Environmentally Sensitive Areas.
+To the extent that remedial objectives protective of Environmentally Sensitive Areas are required by the Director, the Performing Party shall develop such remedial objectives in accordance with Rule 8.05 (Ecological Protection).